Fact Sheet 504

 Strong ARVs are the best way to prevent CMV.
 If your CD4 cell count is below 100, talk with your health care provider about CMV prevention and a regular schedule of eye exams.
 If you have a low CD4 cell count and experience ANY unusual vision problems, see your health care provider immediately!

-Most people can safely stop taking CMV medication if their CD4 cell counts go up and stay above 150 when they take ARVs.
+Most people can safely stop taking CMV medication when they take ARVs, abnd if their CD4 cell counts go up and stay above 150.

 Back to Fact Sheet Categories

 The AIDS InfoNet is a project of the International Association of Providers of